amiravni/libroyale-python-wrapper/README.md

 This is a python simple wrapper of [libroyale, the API of picoflexx depth sensor](http://pmdtec.com/picoflexx/software/).

-Currently only work on LINUX and Mac.
+Currently only work on LINUX and Mac, and tested with libroyale version 2.3.0.92.

 Windows build is not implemented.

 ## Installation